GospelTrust/kairos-pt-603/content/_session/lesson-03.md

   - Mary leave work and sits
   - Martha works

-- Phil 3:10-11
-  > That I might know (ginosko) Him, and the power of His [inner] resurrection and fellowship of His sufferings, being confromed to His death; in order that I may attain to the [outer] resurrection from the dead
+- Phil 3:10-11med to His death; in order that I may attain to the [outer] resurrection from the dead

   - Paul's yearning to be intimate with Jesus